-- pain that spreads to your shoulders, neck or arms
+- pain that spreads to your arms, neck, jaw or stomach

-Sometimes the fatty deposit can split.
-If it does, a blood clot can form inside the artery.
-This can block the flow of blood completely and stop parts of the heart muscle getting enough blood.
-This causes a heart attack and can result in permanent damage to the heart muscle.
+Sometimes a piece of fatty deposit can break off and form a blood clot.
+This may block the blood vessel, stopping the flow of blood to parts of the heart.
+This is called a heart attack.
+It can cause permanent damage to the heart muscle.

-Symptoms of a heart attack vary from person to person, but can include:
+The symptoms of a heart attack vary from person to person.
+They can include: